Muni Metro: Market Street subway

 Original plans for the BART system drawn up in the 1950s envisioned a double-decked subway tunnel under Market Street (known as the Market Street subway) in downtown San Francisco; the lower deck would be dedicated to express trains, while the upper would be served by local trains whose routes would spread south and west through the city.
 However, by 1961 these plans were altered; only a single BART route would travel through the city on the lower deck, while the upper deck would be served by the existing Muni streetcar routes.
 The new tunnel would be connected to the existing Twin Peaks Tunnel.
-The new underground stations would feature high platforms, and the older stations would be retrofitted with the same, which meant that the PCCs could not be used in them.
+The new underground stations would feature high platforms, and the older stations would be retrofitted with the same, which meant that the PCC cars could not be used in them.
 Hence, a fleet of new light rail vehicles was ordered from Boeing-Vertol, but were not delivered until 1979–80, even though the tunnel was completed in 1978.
 The K and M lines were extended to Balboa Park during this time, providing further connections to BART.
 (The J line also saw an extension there in 1991, which provided yet another BART connection at Glen Park.)